wso2/docs-mg/en/docs/faqs.md

 For more information please refer documentation on [configuring key manager when using an OAuth2token]({{base_path}}/how-tos/security/api-authentication/configuring-an-external-key-manager/).

 !!! note
     For the WSO2 API Manager, You can use an OAuth2 token instead of a JWT only if the API that you are working with is also available Publisher as well.
-You need a valid subscription for the API from the WSO2 API Manager Store as well.
+You need a valid subscription for the API from the WSO2 API Manager Developer Portal as well.

 ##### How can I use an OAuth2 token to invoke an API?

-Invoking the API using an OAuth2 token is similar to a usual API invocation, which uses the standard WSO2 API Manager Gateway by generating an access token from the API Store.
+Invoking the API using an OAuth2 token is similar to a usual API invocation, which uses the standard WSO2 API Manager Gateway by generating an access token from the API Developer Portal.

 ``` text tab="Format"
 curl -k -i -H "Authorization: Bearer <OAUTH_token>" <API_URL>